Determining the Milky Way gravitational potential without selection functions: Derivation of Method

 One can model the true spatial density of tracers, $\ln n\left(\vec{x}\right)$, as a neural network, and use the loss function Eq.~\eqref{eqn:loss_conditional} to simultaneously learn both $\ln n\left(\vec{x}\right)$ (up to an additive constant) and $\Phi\left(\vec{x}\right)$ from the data.
 The key to this ``conditional'' approach is that the model of the selection function is replaced by a model of the true spatial distribution of the tracers.
 While the former typically has fine spatial (particularly angular) structure, the latter does not.

 While this method appears to discard the information contained in the spatial distribution of the observed tracers, it has a number of major advantages.
-First, the observed spatial distribution of tracers may be more trouble than it is worth, as it contains selection-function-induced features that can ``poison'' the measured gradients of the distribution function.
+First, the observed spatial distribution of tracers may be more trouble than it is worth, as it contains selection-function-induced features that can bias or distort the measured gradients of the distribution function.
 Second, as the true spatial density of the kinematic tracers is typically much smoother than the observed spatial density (as well as the selection function), it can be effectively modeled by a neural network.
-The conditional velocity distribution $p\left(\vec{v}\mid\vec{x}\right)$ is also typically smooth, making it easier to accurately capture with a conditional normalizing flow.
+Except for substructures like stellar streams or moving groups, the conditional velocity distribution $p\left(\vec{v}\mid\vec{x}\right)$ is also typically smooth, making it easier to accurately capture with a conditional normalizing flow.
 Finally, spatial information from the observed distribution of kinematic tracers, $n_{\mathrm{obs}}\left(\vec{x}\right)$, can be reintroduced in a manner that is less likely to contaminate the spatial gradients in the CBE.
-Specifically, one can add in an additional term $\langle \left[\ln n\left(x\right) - \ln n_{\mathrm{obs}}\left(\vec{x}\right)\right]^2 \rangle$ to the loss function that encourages the modeled $n\left(\vec{x}\right)$ to be similar to the observed spatial density:
+Specifically, one can add in an additional term $\langle \left[\ln n\left(x\right) - \ln n_{\mathrm{obs}}\left(\vec{x}\right)\right]^2 \rangle$ to the loss function that encourages the modeled $n\left(\vec{x}\right)$ to be similar to the observed spatial density.
+This can also serve as a way to further decouple $\Phi(\vec x)$ from $n(\vec x)$ in configurations where they are more degenerate with one another (See Appendix~\ref{sec:uniqueness} for a discussion of the conditions under which $n$ and $\Phi$ can simultaneously be uniquely determined).
+The loss function then reads as